VIP Calculator

 Scientific References & Sources

-Our body type classifications are based on peer-reviewed research and authoritative health sources:
+Our body type classifications and health information are based on peer-reviewed research and authoritative health sources:

 Healthline: Body Type Quiz & Guide